Sumanth-Thummala/Zendeskscrapper/README.md

 # Zendesk Data Scraper

+Note: This scrapper tool is build for educational purpose.

-This project is a web scraping tool built with Puppeteer for extracting article content from Zendesk Guide pages.
+This project is a web scraping tool built with Puppeteer for extracting article content from Zendesk Guide pages is build just for educational purpose.
 The script automates the process of navigating to a Zendesk page and saving article content to a text file.

 ## Features
 - Automates article scraping from Zendesk Guide pages.